powsybl/powsybl-diagram/docs/single_line_diagrams/layout/positionByClustering.md

 #### The `Link` class

-The key principle of the algorithm relies on the fact that the `Link` class implements `Comparable`, providing a comparison of the strength of each of the 2 considered `Link`.
+The key principle of the algorithm relies on the fact that the `Link` class implements `Comparable`, comparing the strength of each considered `Link`.
 This is established by a lexicographic comparison of grades sorted per `Category`.

-The `enum Category` defines a lexicographic order of the considered kind of similarities between 2 `BSClusterSides`:
+The `enum Category` defines a lexicographic order of the considered similarities kinds between 2 `BSClusterSides`:

 * `COMMONBUSES`
 * `FLATCELLS`